clearlinux/mixer-tools/docs/mixer.build.1.rst

       version. ``mixer`` will not use any OS content from a version older than the min-version passed here.

-    - ``--no-publish``

-      Do not update the LAST_VER file after the update.
-Any ``swupd`` client configured to update from the mix will not be made aware of the new mix version and will therefore not attempt an update.

    - ``--no-signing``

      Do not generate a certificate and do not sign the Manifest.MoM